- by Beatrice

 How to Get to Tibet from HongKong

-Many travelers choose to get to Lhasa from Hongkong as Hongkong itself is a major transportation hub and tourist desination.
+Many travelers choose to get to Lhasa from Hongkong as Hongkong itself is a major transportation hub and tourist destination.
 Among the routes to Tibet from Hongkong, travel to Tibet via Chengdu is the most recommended. ...

-How to get to Lhasa from shanghai
+How to Get to Tibet from Shanghai?

 How to get to Tibet from Chengdu